koenrane/KR-new-site/content/making-a-difference-tempore-insights-from-reinforcement.md

 ## 2: Multi-armed Bandits

-_Bandit basics, including nonstationarity, the value of optimism for incentivizing exploration, and upper-confidence-bound action selection._
+_Bandit basics, including non-stationarity, the value of optimism for incentivizing exploration, and upper-confidence-bound action selection._

 Some explore/exploit results are relevant to daily life - I highly recommend reading _[Algorithms to Live By: The Computer Science of Human Decisions](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365)_.